Tampa Bay Rays: "Turn Back the Clock" Nights

+City Connect

+In 2024, the Rays introduced their "City Connect" uniforms.
+The uniform, jersey and pants, is mostly dark.
+The jersey features "Tampa Bay" across the jersey, the first since 2007 as the Devil Rays, in black lettering outlined in neon.
+The wordmark is from their road uniforms from 1998 to 2000.
+The cap features the Sunshine Skyway Bridge, which crosses into St. Petersburg, Florida, along with Stingray below, referred to as the "skyray".
+Another logo features three palm trees and a pelican, both of which have several ties to the area.
+The three palms logo can be seen on a Florida Historical Marker, such as the one located at Perry Harvey Sr. Park, also known as the "Bro Bowl", Florida's first public skatepark, and the first to be listed on any national registry of historic sites.
+The pelican is featured on the flag of St. Petersburg, and it is a nod to the St. Petersburg Pelicans, who played in the Florida State Negro Baseball League in the 1940s and ‘50s.

 Team media

 Radio

 WDAE (620 AM) has been the flagship station of the Rays radio network since 2009.
-The play-by-play announcers are Dave Wills and Andy Freed with Neil Solondz serving as the pregame and postgame host.
+The play-by-play announcers are Andy Freed and Neil Solondz.
+Dave Wills served as a play-by-play announcer for 18 seasons before his death in March 2023.
 Rich Herrera served as the host during pre- and post-game shows for the Tampa Rays Baseball Radio Network from 2005 to 2011.
 The (Devil) Rays original radio team consisted of Paul Olden and Charlie Slowes, who broadcast games from 1998 to 2005.
 Slowes went to the Washington Nationals, where he is now lead announcer, while Olden pursued a photography career before replacing Bob Sheppard as the public address announcer at Yankee Stadium in 2008.
-Rays games have been aired on WFLA 970 AM (1998–2004) and WHNZ 1250 AM (2005–2008) in the past.

-In 2013, the Rays became the second team to enter into a contract to have games broadcast nationally by Compass Media Networks in a Game of the Week format.
-The broadcast team utilized during the 2013 season was TJ Rives calling play-by-play and a rotating circuit of analysts in Rob Dibble, Jeff Nelson, and Steve Phillips.
-22 Rays games were produced nationally by Compass Media for the 2013 season.

 Television

-Bally Sports Sun, previously known as Fox Sports Sun, broadcasts the Rays' games on television.
+FanDuel Sports Network Sun, previously known as Bally Sports Sun and Fox Sports Sun, broadcasts the Rays' games on television.
 Through the 2008 season, many games also aired on Ion Television affiliate broadcast stations throughout the state of Florida, with WXPX-TV in Tampa as the flagship.
 However, after the 2008 season, Fox Sports signed an agreement to become the exclusive local broadcaster of the Rays, and will air 155 games per year through 2016.
-Fox Sports Florida began broadcasting a portion of the schedule in HD beginning in 2007 after Tropicana Field's broadcast equipment was upgraded for in-house HD production.
-Most Rays home games are now broadcast in HD.

 Dewayne Staats (play-by-play) and former MLB pitcher Brian Anderson (color commentary) are the TV voices of the Rays.
 For the first 11 seasons of the franchise, Staats teamed with former MLB pitcher Joe Magrane on the Rays' TV broadcasts.
 Magrane departed after conclusion of the 2008 season to take a position at the MLB Network.
 Former minors catcher and MLB manager Kevin Kennedy then served as the primary color commentator in 2009 and 2010, with Brian Anderson filling in on some road trips, after which Anderson took over as the everyday commentator from 2011.

-Early on, as Staats' first wife was battling cancer, Paul Olden would occasionally fill in for Staats.
-As a result, Paul Olden ended up calling Wade Boggs' 3,000th hit.